amicloud/SealSlicer/README.md

 ## 🤝 Contributing

-SealSlicer is currently a personal project currently tailored for a specific printer model.
+SealSlicer is currently not fleshed out enough for meaningful contributions.
 Contributions are welcome once the core functionalities are stable and generalized.
 Stay tuned for updates!

 If you're interested in contributing, please follow these guidelines: